STAFF AND BOARD

 Sagirah joined Propel ATL as the Community Engagement Coordinator for Atlanta Streets Alive.
 She built on that experience and her background in developing community-based organizations to now manage engagement programs that are innovative in the way they connect people, interests, and action.
 She champions children being able to safely bicycle through the city and is an avid proponent of active transportation, equitable transit-oriented development, and democratic streets.

-She is an active board member of both her NPU and neighborhood association and serves on the Association of Pedestrian & Bicycle Professionals' national task force on equity, diversity, and inclusion.
+Sagirah was appointed to represent Atlanta on the MARTA Board of Directors in 2023 and serves on the Association of Pedestrian & Bicycle Professionals' national task force on equity, diversity, and inclusion.
 When she does not have a book in her hands, Sagirah enjoys outdoor adventures and exploring the city via active transportation with her family.

 She is skilled at organizing events and initiatives that serve to connect people to key resources within their communities.
 As an ardent supporter of local businesses, she enjoys attending art markets and sharing coffee with friends on café patios.
 She earned a B.A. in English from Arizona State University and loves reading a good book while using public transportation.